-The Darwin Tree of Life project has an ambitious target of sequencing the DNA barcodes and full genomes of all 66,000+ described UK species and is the UK’s contribution to the Earth Biogenome Project.
+The Darwin Tree of Life project has an ambitious target of sequencing the DNA barcodes and full genomes of all 66,000+ described UK species.

 More than ever, it is critical that we preserve biodiversity.
-Genomics can be used to understand and describe species, and this knowledge can contribute to conservation efforts that are mitigating the impacts of negative environmental change.
+Genomics helps us understand and describe species by looking at their DNA.
+This knowledge can contribute to conservation efforts that are mitigating the impacts of negative environmental change.

 We can work towards securing and protecting biodiversity for future generations through the development of new technologies and multidisciplinary collaborations.